PurpleBote/bote/docs/v6/kademlia.md

 It is the same hash as the one for the `Email Packet` which the `Index Packet` entry points to.

 ## Contact

-!! note "Note"

-    For now only a part of Java I2P-Bote.
-WIP

 DHT-propagated mapping for `public name` and `Email Destination`.
 It is a decentralized analogue of the local address book.